vdurante/asp.net_n-layered_web_applications/part1/design_patterns/dependency_injection.md

 ### Example 1: The User Manager using Dependency Injection

-Let's suppose a class responsible for managing users.
-This class, called UserManager has a dependency on another class: DatabaseManager.
-UserManager has a method (GetUser) that uses DatabaseManager to get an user from the database.
+Let's modify the UserManager implemented on the last chapter to use Dependency Injection

 #### The Bad Way